Primary and Secondary Abilities

-A sort of quirky statistic, this primary ability measures the public acknowledgment or approval people have in their normal environment.
-Popularity, then, is used to modify the reaction result characters receive when they interact with others (when such results are not determined in the course of regular role play).
+A quirky statistic, this primary ability measures the public acknowledgment or approval people have in their normal environment.
+Popularity, then, is used to modify the reaction result characters receive when they interact with others (when such results are not determined in the course of regular role-play).
 Popularity does not 'split' like the previous ability scores, however, in that such mostly comes into play only if a character maintains more than one identity to speak of.

 |Fe 2||'Local boy made good', neighborhood hooligans|